 10. Catherine Bach

 And last, but certainly not least on our list, who could ever forget the beautiful bombshell, Catherine Bach?
 In the mid-’70s Bach starred as Daisy Duke on the TV hit Dukes of Hazzard.
 The show’s producers initially wanted her character to be a Dolly Parton look-alike, but as soon as Bach walked into her audition, with her silky brunette locks and legs that went on for miles, she was hired on the spot.

 Bach’s look for the show was so iconic that super short denim cut-offs are still referred to as “Daisy Dukes” to this day.
-And those legs that the “Dukes” showed off – they were insured throughout the run of the show for a mere $1,000,000.
-After Dukes of Hazzard ended, Bach continued to act in small roles in Hollywood, until she joined the cast of The Young and the Restless in 2012, where you can still see her today.
+And those legs that the “Dukes” showed off — they were insured throughout the run of the show for a mere $1,000,000.
+After Dukes of Hazzard ended, Bach, 69, continued to act in small roles in Hollywood, until she joined the cast of The Young and the Restless in 2012, where she recurred as Anita Lawson until 2019.

 Whew.
 What a list!
 Irresistibly beautiful and outrageously talented, these ladies had it all.
 Whether we watched them on the screen, listened to their music, or had their posters hanging on our walls, these stunners were some of the biggest stars and sexiest bombshells of the 1970s.